What do you do after a blog post publishes?

 If you're blogging like a professional (i.e. you have a niche or an "Umbrella Niche"—like what I do), your older content could use a fresh link to that valuable new post.

-Since I'm mostly caught up on all the hottest content (explained in the updating older content post), I now update posts that are related to the latest post.
+Since I'm mostly caught up on all the hottest content (explained in my updating older content post), I now update posts that are related to the latest post.

 That way I can add relevant links to the new post into the older post.